typst/packages/packages/preview/supercharged-dhbw/3.0.0/README.md

 `declaration-of-authorship-content (content)`: Provide a custom declaration of authorship

+`header (dict)`: Configure the header of the document

+    - display (bool): Whether the header should be shown, default is `true`
+    - show-title (bool): Whether the title should be shown in the header, default is `true`
+    - show-left-logo (bool): Whether the left logo should be shown in the header, default is `true`
+    - show-right-logo (bool): Whether the right logo should be shown in the header, default is `true`
+    - show-divider (bool): Whether the header divider should be shown, default is `true`
-`header (content)`: Content for a custom header, it is recommended that you pass a variable containing the content or a function that returns the content
+    - content (content): Content for a custom header, it is recommended that you pass a variable containing the content or a function that returns the content

 `heading-numering (str)`: Numbering style of the headings, default is `"1.1"` (for more information on possible numbering formats check the [Typst documentation](https://typst.app/docs/reference/model/numbering))